openslide/openslide.github.io/formats/hamamatsu/index.markdown

 to read the header of such a file, so the JPEG data stream must be altered when fed into libjpeg.

+NDPI is based on the classic TIFF format, which does not support files larger than 4 GB.
+However, NDPI files can be larger than 4 GB.
+NDPI generally handles this by overflowing the corresponding TIFF fields, requiring the reader to guess the high-order bits.
+This affects TIFF Value Offsets with pointers to out-of-line values, as well as the value of the `StripOffsets` field.
+Some TIFF fields (e.g. `Software`) have the same Value Offset in every directory; for these, no concatenation of high-order bits is necessary.
+For the others (primarily field 65426) it seems reasonable to select high-order bits which place the value at the largest offset below the directory itself, since the TIFF directory is positioned after the data it points to.
+NDPI always stores next-directory offsets (in the TIFF header and at the end of each directory) as 64-bit quantities, even though TIFF specifies them as 32 bits; this is possible because the TIFF standard places them at the end of their parent data structures.

+It is not clear whether NDPI can support individual directories larger than 4 GB.
+Such files would require additional inferences for the `StripByteCounts` field, for Value Offsets that are identical across directories, and for the optimisation entries.

 Here are the observed TIFF tags:

 Tag          | Description      |